 There are several capture points that attackers have to take in order to advance and win the siege.

-There are three factions in the game that players can join, offering structured PvP outside of company vs company warfare.
+There are three factions in the game that players can join, which form the basis for open-world PvP and territory control.

 Players have to choose a faction once they reach level 10 and the decision is permanent.
 They can only join a company of the same faction.